zmanaa/BattleGame/README.md

 # CIE205 - SPRG 2021 - Final Project Repo
-This is a repo for working on CIE205 course project in partial satisfaction of the final course grade.
+This is a repo for working on CIE205 course project.

 ## Project Description
 A battle game consisting of _four_ towers which are defending the castle.
 Each tower guards one region and can shoot only enemies **in its region**.